EXPO installation

 The name of the EXPO executable is expo.

-If your operating system is not listed above and you are having trouble installing EXP02014, contact us.
+If your operating system is not listed above and you are having trouble installing EXPO, contact us.

 EXPO can be launched by